compose-spec/compose-spec/spec.md

 As with [Fragments](10-fragments.md), Extensions can be used to make your Compose file more efficient and easier to maintain.
 Extensions can also be used with [anchors and aliases](10-fragments.md).

 Use the prefix `x-` on any top-level element to modularize configurations that you want to reuse.
-They can be used within any structure in a Compose file as Docker Compose ignores these special top-level sections.
+They can be used within any structure in a Compose file as Docker Compose ignores any fields that start with `x-`.
 This is the sole exception for Compose implementations to silently ignore unrecognized fields.

 The contents of any `x-` section is unspecified by Compose specification, so it can be used to enable custom features.
 If the compose implementation encounters an unknown extension field it MUST NOT fail, but COULD warn the user about the unknown field.